 ‘It won’t work.’

-‘It will Taylor if we use what you’ve got to help me; that’s why you’re here isn’t it?
+‘It will if we use what you’ve got to help me.
+That’s why you’re here isn’t it?
 To help?’

-‘I thought you’d left,’ says Taylor as he checks the bullets in his gun.
-The singing’s stopped, and Taylor glances along walls that have been strung with cables as thick as a man’s arm.
+‘Yes,’ says Taylor as he checks the bullets in his gun.
+The machinery’s stopped, and Taylor glances along walls that have been strung with cables as thick as a man’s arm.
 There’s an engine that looks like the pictures he’d seen of a machine scientists use buried under France.
-It’s tall enough to scrape the ceiling at the room’s far end and Taylor watches as its fins crawl with lighting.
+It’s tall enough to scrape the ceiling at the room’s far end and Taylor can see its fins crawl with lighting.

 There’s no answer, but someone can hear him.

-‘We made sure, she even sounds like your daughter, doesn’t she?’
+‘We made sure, she reminds you of your daughter, doesn’t she?’

 Taylor reaches for his gun.

 ‘I wouldn’t,’ a ghastly smile stretches across the cult leader’s face.
 ‘This room’s as thin as paper.
-You don’t want to let it out, not until we’ve had a word.’
+You don’t want to let it in, not yet.
+Not until we’ve had a word.’

 Taylor hadn’t meant it to leave his lips, but it does anyway, sad, and empty, at the same time because deep down he knows the answer already.

 Taylor wants to tell them what they’re made of but there’s a weight pressing at his temples.
 It feels like the pressure’s dropped: as if they were in a diving bell and it’s plunging into the deepest part of the sea.

-‘You’re the same us Taylor,’ the room’s begun to shake and a weight’s bending him double, crushing him, bringing him to his knees.
+‘You’re the same as us Taylor,’ the room’s beginning to shake and a weight’s bending him double, crushing him, bringing him to his knees.
 ‘You can welcome it now you’re here.’

-‘Not long now Taylor, and here we were thinking we’d have nothing to offer when we let it out.’
+‘Not long now, and here we were thinking we’d have nothing to offer when we let it out.’

 ‘Whatever’s coming isn’t going to listen to you.
-You know that don’t you?
+At best you’re deluded, or insane.
 What is it you think you’ve found?’

 Taylor supposes he should have been expecting something like this as the blind man puts his lips together and whistles like he’s calling a dog.